The oil industry is interested in drilling here, yet many areas contain habitat too special for any type of industrial development.

-The Wilderness Society and its local conservation partners are working to keep oil drilling rigs out of the most sensitive areas of the Western Arctic Reserve, also known as the National Petroleum Reserve-Alaska.
+The Wilderness Society and its local conservation partners are working to keep oil drilling rigs out of the most sensitive areas of the Western Arctic Reserve.

 We're doing this by:

-- Working with the Department of the Interior to develop land management plans that protect fragile areas that wildlife depend upon.
+- Defending land-management plans that protect fragile areas that wildlife depend upon.

-- Doing scientific research that helps identify areas — such as Teshekpuk Lake — to keep off limits to drilling.
+- Conducting scientific research that helps identify important areas — such as Teshekpuk Lake — to keep off limits to drilling.

 Here's what's at stake:

 - Millions of migratory birds from every continent on Earth hatch and raise their young in the reserve.

 - Caribou and other species rely heavily on special areas of the reserve for calving, feeding and escaping summer’s insect swarms.

 - Local communities whose subsistence way of life is deeply tied to hunting and fishing.